Roger Pearman (cricketer)

 Roger Pearman (13 February 1943 - 9 April 2009) was an English cricketer and cricket administrator.

-Born in Lichfield, Staffordshire, Pearman represented Middlesex (1962-1964), Minor Counties South (1973), Bedfordshire (1973) and Minor Counties North (1974-1975) as a right-handed batsman and a right-arm off-break bowler.
+Born in Lichfield, Staffordshire, Pearman represented Middlesex (1962–1964), Minor Counties South (1973), Bedfordshire (1973) and Minor Counties North (1974-1975) as a right-handed batsman and a right-arm off-break bowler.
 He was a successful batsman and captain for Hornsey Cricket Club, and helped found the Middlesex County League.

-He served as Chief Executive of Derbyshire County Cricket Club between 1981 and April 1987, where he was instrumental in bringing the club's organisation and facilities up to a much improved standard and returning the club's finances to profit.
+He was Chief Executive of Derbyshire County Cricket Club between 1981 and April 1987, where he was instrumental in bringing the club's organisation and facilities up to a much improved standard and returning the club's finances to profit.
 However, he met with opposition from some on the committee and was sacked.

 His younger brother Hugh also represented Middlesex.